donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Give item from backpack to another player.
 **Actors:** Player, System
 **Description:** A player of the game opens his backpack.
 The player selects an item and enters the name of the person he wants to send it to.
 The system removes the item from the users backpack, and adds it to the other users backpack.
+**Preconditions:** 1.
+Backpack must be open.
+2. There must be another player available.
+4. Player must have internet connection
 **Concerned user stories:** 3, 4, 10

 | Actor                                                               | System                                                                                     |